Last Updated on March 3, 2022 by Anne-Marie

 - In a 2-1/2 quart glass microwave-safe mixing bowl, stir together sugar and light corn syrup.
 Microwave on high for 5 minutes.

 - Stir in Cheerios, chopped ginger, pistachios, butter, orange zest, cinnamon, and sea salt.
 Stir until butter is melted.

-- Place bowl in microwave and cook on high for 2 minutes until the brittle is a golden brown.
+- Place the bowl in the microwave and cook on high for 2 minutes until the brittle is a golden brown.

 - Stir in baking soda.
-Mixture will be foamy.
+The mixture will be foamy.
 Pour on to the prepared baking sheet.
 Quickly and lightly spread the brittle mixture with your spatula.
 (The more you spread it, the thinner it will be.
 Patting it down will remove the bubbles the baking soda reaction makes, so don’t handle it too much.)